This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Most novice proofreaders underestimate the time required to proof a document.

-I had this problem frequently when I started my role on error patrol.
-I was overly optimistic about the time it would take me to eradicate errors, and consequently, I spent many late nights searching for slipups.
+I had this problem frequently when I first became a proofreader.
+I was overly optimistic about how long it would take me to eradicate errors, and consequently, I spent many late nights searching for slipups.

 I eventually learned to give myself some wiggle room in case a text ended up having more mistakes than I had anticipated.